Furman Paladins football

 The Furman Paladins football program is the intercollegiate American football team for the Furman University located in the state of South Carolina.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) as members of the Southern Conference (SoCon).
 The school's first football team was fielded in 1889.
 The team plays its home games at the 16,000 seat Paladin Stadium in Greenville, South Carolina.

-The 1988 Furman Paladins football team, coached by Jimmy Satterfield won the NCAA Division I Football Championship.
-Clay Hendrix has served as the team's head coach since 2017.
+The 1988 Furman Paladins football team, coached by Jimmy Satterfield, won the NCAA Division I Football Championship.
+Clay Hendrix, who was a member of that championship team, has served as the team's head coach since 2017.